kenibrewer/www.kenbrewer.com/_posts/2023-04-02-personal-blog-with-cicd.md

 ## Criteria for the blog

 If I wanted to write a blog that would in part be focused on DevOps, I wanted to set up the website using that same set of principles I wanted to write about.
+The DevOps principles I wanted to apply to the blog were:

+* Automate everything
+* Use version control
+* Use a CI/CD pipeline to deploy the site

 I also had a few other criteria for the blog:

 * Use a static site generator to make the blog easy to maintain.